Nervous about pitching to investors? You’re never alone in such anxiety, though it feels terribly isolating.

-Nervous about pitching to investors?
-You’re never alone in such anxiety, though it feels terribly isolating.
-The Papermark’s 2025 Pitch Deck Metrics Report says, after examining the habits of investors through 8 million data points across 3,000 pitch decks, they’ve revealed, that investors allocate merely 3.2 minutes to review an entire presentation, with approximately 23 seconds spent on the first page.
+Look at the findings from Papermark’s 2025 Pitch Deck Metrics Report.
+After examining the habits of investors through 8 million data points across 3,000 pitch decks, they’ve revealed that investors allocate merely 3.2 minutes to review an entire presentation, with approximately 23 seconds spent on the first page.

 - A strong pitch shows your deep understanding of the market opportunity and your unique solution.